MihaiStreames/Tetris.Royale/readme.md

 - **Battle Royale**: Play against up to 8 other players in real-time!
 - **Modern C++**: Developed with modern C++ features, following an **Object-Oriented Programming (OOP)** approach.
-- **Cross-Platform**: The project is designed to be cross-platform, allowing you to build and run it on various platforms (MacOS, Unix, Terminux, ...) using **CMake**.
+- **Cross-Platform**: The project is designed to be cross-platform, allowing you to build and run it on various platforms (i.e. MacOS, Unix, Terminux) using **CMake**.
 - **Cross-Interface**: The client can be launched either in a terminal or with a graphical user interface (GUI) for a better experience.

 ## Installation